david-bergstrom/course-tddd38/study-notes.md

 **Don't forget to use the keyword override, when you are overriding functions.**

-# What's a POD?

-TODO: Read more about this

 # RAII: Resource acquisition is initialization

 TODO: Read more about this